-- 46. The mechanism for resolving disputes arising from this Agreement will be as follows: - a) in the first instance the ACT Government and AFP Contact Officers listed will use their best endeavours to settle the dispute; and
+- 50. The mechanism for resolving disputes arising from this Agreement will be as follows: - a) in the first instance the ACT Government and AFP Contact Officers listed will use their best endeavours to settle the dispute; and - b) if after 30 days the dispute is unresolved or the Contact Officers lack the authority to do so, the matter will be referred to the officers listed as the Responsible Officers. - 51.
+For the purposes of this Agreement the Contact Officers will be: - a) for the AFP, Director Corporate Services ACT Policing on advice from the AFP Chief Operating Officer; and - b) for the ACT Government, Executive Director, Legislation Policy and Programs Branch, JACS.

-- b) if after 30 days the dispute is unresolved or the Contact Officers lack the authority to do so, the matter will be referred to the officers listed as the Responsible Officers. - 47.
-For the purposes of this Agreement the contact officers will be: - a) for the AFP, Director, Corporate Services on advice from the AFP Chief Operating Officer; and - b) for the ACT Government, Executive Director, Legislation Policy and Programs Branch, Justice and Community Safety Directorate. - 48.
-For the purposes of this Agreement the responsible officers will be: - a) for the AFP, Chief Police Officer in consultation with the AFP Chief Operating Officer; and - b) for the ACT Government, Director-General, Justice and Community Safety Directorate. - 49.
-Any dispute or matter of concern to either party arising from this Agreement that cannot be resolved by the officers nominated at clause 47 or 48 of this Agreement shall be referred to the AFP Commissioner and the ACT Minister for Police and Emergency Services.
+- 52. For the purposes of this Agreement the Responsible Officers will be: - a) for the AFP, Chief Police Officer in consultation with the AFP Chief Operating Officer; and - b) for the ACT Government, Director-General, JACS. - 53.Any dispute or matter of concern to either party arising from this Agreement that cannot be resolved by the officers nominated at clause 51 or 52 of this Agreement shall be referred to the AFP Commissioner and the Police Minister.